Get The Care You Need

-Codeine Addiction Treatment & Rehab in Orlando
+Codeine Addiction Treatment Centers in Orlando

 Orlando Recovery Center’s rehab programs have the staff and resources necessary to treat codeine addiction.
 Doctors and nurses work with clients to reduce, and eventually eliminate, their codeine dosage while addressing co-occurring mental health disorders and psychological symptoms.
 Orlando Recovery Center treatment options include medical detox and managing uncomfortable withdrawal symptoms, inpatient and outpatient rehabilitation programs and aftercare support.